damdaepark/pymatcc/README.md

 ## Data
 Materials Project dataset (ver.
-2022.10.28) was used for training the prediction model.
+2022.10.28) was used for training the classifier.

 ## Contributors
 This software was primarily written by Dr. Damdae Park and was advised by Dr. Kyeongsu Kim.